Caramel Pumpkin Pie is the recipe we are all making with the group Tuesdays with Dorie.

 This recipe begins by browning sugar over medium-high heat until melted.
 I stopped short of cooking as long as the directions suggested.
 Heavy cream is then added to the hot syrup and stirred until smooth to make caramel.
 I did have a piece that did not melt back and I just lifted it out before proceeding.

-1-9 inch single crust made with Good for Almost Everything Pie Dough partially baked and cooled
+1-9 inch single crust, homemade or purchased or made with Dorie’s Good for Almost Everything Pie Dough partially baked and cooled

 1 cup sugar

 2 T dark rum, cognac or apple cider

 2 T unsalted butter, cut into 4 pieces

 Pinch of salt

 2 large eggs

 Getting ready: Center a rack in the oven and preheat the oven to 350 degrees F. Place the pie plate on a baking sheet lined with parchment or a silicone mat.

 Sprinkle 1/2 cup of the sugar evenly over the bottom of a large nonstick skillet.